CynthiaM7/alx-low_level_programming/0x0B-malloc_free/README.md

 C - malloc, free
 This is about dynamic memory allocation.
 0. a function that creates an array of chars, and initializes it with a specific char.
+1. a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.